Nadelio/eBF/README.md

 # Extended Brainfuck
 Extended Brainfuck (eBF for short) is, as the name suggests, an extended variant of Brainfuck, the infamous esolang.\
-eBF was built for development inside of the [ePU](https://github.com/Nadelio/ePU).\
+eBF was built for development inside of the [Chronos Virtual Machine](https://github.com/Nadelio/Chronos-VM).\
 Kind of a crazy idea that it was built for use inside of a computer architecture.\
-I (Nadelio) have actually been using it for just that, development inside of the ePU computer architecture.\
+I (Nadelio) have actually been using it for just that, development inside of the Chronos VM computer architecture.\
-I started working on a simple [OS](https://github.com/Nadelio/ePU/tree/main/eBF%20External%20Programming/bin/OS), but (expectedly) haven't gotten very far.\
+I started working on a simple [OS](https://github.com/Nadelio/Chronos-VM/tree/main/eBF%20External%20Programming/bin/OS), but (expectedly) haven't gotten very far.\
 As a remedy, I've built a second language, [Hades](https://github.com/Nadelio/Hades-Programming-Language), to be a more approachable version of eBF, and in turn be a easier language to program the OS in.

 ## eBF Documentation